nickretallack/todo/readme.txt

     		- "While I'm at it, I should..."
     		- automatically pulls in items at the same location

+    - equipment

+    - server sync should be high on my list.  for outliner too, which really needs some love

+    - add up/down vote buttons
+    	- only one vote per day, but you can change it.
+    	- shit, how should it know which way you voted when it reloads the page?
+Needs to know last vote direction and date.
+    		- or maybe there are no downvotes

+    - Start testing UI features with watir
+    - Build a syncing server
+    - Add database constraints
+    - Database switching (call it 'scopes', like work, personal, etc)
+        - so I can keep my real todos in one database, and fiddle around with another
+        - implement scope names and settings in localstorage, so they're available regardless of what database is currently open.

+More things to do:
     - consider making most database save methods use keyword arguments.
 Item especially.
         - or just introduce a save_item_details that does it, and returns a full item with its new id
     - give mark_item_done a default second parameter of "completed"